AllenDowney/ThinkStats2/project1/report1.md

 The three oldest age groups are still the most represented, but this still makes sense because the younger groups still have smaller age ranges.

 ###### Age of First Trying OxyContin Non-medically
 The 'OXYCAGE' variable represents the age at which people first used OxyContin non-medically.
-Because of the way the question was asked and the way I cleaned the data, this variable only represents the respondents who have ever used OxyContin nonmedically in their lives.
+Because of the way the question was asked and the way I cleaned the data, this variable only represents the respondents who have ever used OxyContin non-medically in their lives.
 The PMF and CDF of 'OXYCAGE' are shown below.

 ![PDF of OXYCAGE](figures/oxycage_pmf.png)